Chart Color Schemes

 Forde was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Forde's population shows high diversity, with 31.9% born overseas and 31.8% speaking languages other than English at home.
-Christianity is the dominant religion, at 48.8%.
-Hinduism is notably higher in Forde at 7.6%, compared to the Australian Capital Territory average of 9.5%.
+Forde's population was found to be more culturally diverse than most local markets, with 31.9% of residents born overseas and 31.8% speaking a language other than English at home.
+Christianity was the predominant religion in Forde as of 2021, constituting 48.8% of its population.
+However, Hinduism stood out with 7.6%, compared to the Australian Capital Territory's average of 4.8%.

 Frequently Asked Questions - Diversity